Best walks in Devon

 The winding River Dart with countryside and Totnes in the distance

-Best for: a river walk with a dash of variety
+Best for: A river walk with a dash of variety

-· Distance: 16 miles
+Distance: 16 miles

-· Time: 6-7 hours
+Time: 6-7 hours

-· Difficulty rating: Challenging
+Difficulty rating: Challenging

-· Starts/ends: Totnes/Dartmouth
+Starts/ends: Totnes/Dartmouth

-· Parking: Victoria Street car park
+Parking: Victoria Street car park

-· Landmarks: River Dart, Greenway Estate
+Landmarks: River Dart, Greenway Estate

 Why not kick things off with one of Devon’s most popular walks!
 The Dart Valley Trail can be done as a linear walk, a circular, or if you prefer wheels to feet, you can pick out the cycling sections for some bike trails.

 Following the walking route from Totnes to Dartmouth provides incredible views across meadows, marshland and woods as you walk down ancient lanes.
-Along the way, you can stop for a pick me up in the Steam Packet Inn where you’ll be greeted with quirky décor and a refreshing choice of local beers, ciders, wine and spirits - there's a reason it's on our list of the best places to eat in South Devon!
+Along the way, you can stop for a pick-me-up in the Steam Packet Inn where you’ll be greeted with quirky décor and a refreshing choice of local beers, ciders, wine and spirits - there's a reason it's on our list of the best places to eat in South Devon!

-For those wanting an extra challenge, simply head off from Dartington where you can do a little cheeky shopping before starting the trail.
-From here, you can follow the path to Totnes, then Ashprington, Cornworthy and Dittisham (where across the river you can spot Agatha Christie’s old home Greenway House) before arriving at Dartmouth Harbour where another pub stop is clearly in order.
+For those wanting an extra challenge, simply head off from Dartington, where you can do a little cheeky shopping before starting the trail.
+From here, you can follow the path to Totnes, then Ashprington, Cornworthy and Dittisham (where, across the river, you can spot Agatha Christie’s old home, Greenway House) before arriving at Dartmouth Harbour, where another pub stop is clearly in order.

-If you don’t have time for the whole trek, choosing any section from the walk provides beautiful areas, or you can crossover with the nearby John Musgrave Heritage Trail, which shares much of the same route.
+If you don’t have time for the whole trek, choosing any section of the walk provides beautiful areas, or you can crossover with the nearby John Musgrave Heritage Trail, which shares much of the same route.

-There are some fantastic things to do in South Devon near here including the adrenaline-packed River Dart Country Park with bike tracks and watersports galore.
+There are some fantastic things to do in South Devon near here, including the adrenaline-packed River Dart Country Park with bike tracks and watersports galore.

 Teign Gorge

-Best for: wooded tranquility
+Best for: Wooded tranquillity

-· Distance: 4 miles
+Distance: 4 miles

-· Time: 2.5 hours
+Time: 2.5 hours

-· Difficulty rating: Moderate
+Difficulty rating: Moderate

-· Starts/ends: Castle Drogo
+Starts/ends: Castle Drogo

-· Parking: Castle Drogo car park
+Parking: Castle Drogo car park

-· Landmarks: Castle Drogo, Sharp Tor, Fingle Bridge, Whiddon Deer Park
+Landmarks: Castle Drogo, Sharp Tor, Fingle Bridge, Whiddon Deer Park

 Part of the expansive terrain of Dartmoor National Park, Teign Valley is a rambler’s paradise.
 While there is an impressive 44-mile route you can take through the valley, we’re opting for a more manageable 4-mile walk around the incredible landscape that surrounds Castle Drogo.

-The most recent castle to be built in England, Castle Drogo is well worth a visit with it's fascinating history and beautiful gardens, making it a great starting point as you can easily pop in for a nose before or after your walk.
+The most recent castle to be built in England, Castle Drogo is well worth a visit with its fascinating history and beautiful gardens, making it a great starting point as you can easily pop in for a nose before or after your walk.
 After your tour of the castle (or a quick coffee in the café), follow the signs for the Teign Valley estate before turning right and following signs for Hunter’s Path and then Fingle Bridge.

 After a while, you’ll pass Sharp Tor, which is a great spot to pause and enjoy the views and maybe even sneak a quick snack.
-When you arrive at the 13th century Fingle Bridge, it’s time for the best decision: to enjoy a picnic in the meadow or nip into Fingle Bridge Inn for a cream tea.
+When you arrive at the 13th-century Fingle Bridge, it’s time for the best decision: to enjoy a picnic in the meadow or nip into Fingle Bridge Inn for a cream tea.

-From here you have a choice, you can either follow the Fishermans Path or the Foresters track.
-The Fishermans Path takes you up Sharp Tor where you can enjoy views of the Hydroelectric plant and Drogo Weir while the Foresters track takes you along to Whiddon Deer Park where you can hopefully see the herd of fallow deer.
+From here, you have a choice: you can either follow the Fisherman's Path or the Forester's track.
+The Fisherman's Path takes you up Sharp Tor, where you can enjoy views of the Hydroelectric plant and Drogo Weir, while the Forester's track takes you along to Whiddon Deer Park, where you can hopefully see the herd of fallow deer.

-Both tracks meet again at the Iron Bridge where you can follow signs for Castle Drogo.
+Both tracks meet again at the Iron Bridge, where you can follow signs for Castle Drogo.
 A congratulatory pit stop in the café here is always a good idea.

 Sidmouth to Beer